MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 + DO YOU HAVE TO LOG IN WHEN THE UTILITY IS LAUNCHED?
 + ARE ALL USERS ALLOWED TO LAUNCH THE UTILITY?
 + ARE WE IMPLEMENTING AN OPTION FOR ENCRYPTING SECRETS FOR A REMOTE DB OR LDAP
++ ARE WE IMPLEMENTING LDAP/AAD ENABLE/DISABLE OPTION IN UTILITY?
++ WHAT PORTS CAN BE CONFIGURED FOR FRONTEND AND FOR BACKEND?

 <br>
 <a name="launch"></a>